About learning in the early years

 - experimenting with textures, objects and materials like water, sand or dirt

-- doing things that stimulate all of her senses – touch, taste, smell, vision and hearing.
+- doing things that stimulate their senses – touch, taste, smell, vision and hearing.

-Your child also learns by being involved in his learning.
+Your child also learns by being involved in their learning.
 This could be as simple as:

 - choosing books to read